 Example 5– similar circumstances to the property above.
 Our clients were about to make an pre-auction offer and were considering the figure of $807K.
 Once they engaged our services, we advised them to wait for the auction.
 Their instructions were to go to $813K if necessary.
 We secured it for $780K, a saving of $27,000 over what they would have paid without our advice and $33,000 less than they were prepared to pay.

 Example 6 – Our clients had found a property that they were desperate to buy, however, the agent had suddenly procured another buyer and this was putting pressure on them to pay more than they needed to.
 Our advice on offer strategy was carefully planned and we secured the property for $2,500,000, which was $50,000 less than the premium they had been prepared to pay.
 Our clients admitted that without our guidance, they would have succumbed to pressure and fear of losing the property and increased their offer, possibly even over the amount that they had felt comfortable paying.

 These examples all demonstrate how a buyers agent can save money during the negotiation phase, however, the true saving is often made in what you DON’T buy.
 When you buy the right property, one that grows in value over time at a rate greater than other property in the same area, then the real benefit is higher capital growth.
 Is it worth using a buyers agent?
-The answer to this question will sometimes be best understood in the future, when you go to sell.
+Of course, it’s “yes” if you choose a good one.
+The answer to whether they’re any good or not will sometimes be best understood in the future, when you go to sell.